gvwilson/sensibleadventures/misc/bear-02.md

 Highness's belongings are up in her room.
 Can't you use them to find out where she's been taken?"

 "What makes you think somebody took her?"
-Prince Lormay asked.
+Prince Thokmay asked.

 "Erm, well..."
 Mope seem flustered for an instant.
 "Isn't it obvious?
 She's never wandered away before, certainly not in the middle of the